marcus-downing/wireframe-b/README.md

 This base theme is built to find the best balance between fast web pages, responsive design, and a smooth development process.
 Its benefits include:

  - Fewer HTTP requests
- - Smaller HTML, minified Javascript and CSS
+ - Smaller HTML, Javascript, CSS and images
- - Easier separation of layout from content
+ - Clean separation of layout from content
  - All the features of Bootstrap, with PHP helper functions
  - Keep your private details private by not publishing the sources
+ - Handles fonts correctly, and builds an icon font from SVGs
+ - Fully i18n compatible

 It does this with a build step (automated with Grunt) that compiles stylesheets, minifies scripts and so on.
 It takes files in a `src` directory, including: